DanielHafeneder/WiFi-QR-Code-Generator-for-iPhone/README.md

 # WiFi-QR-Code-Generator-for-iPhone
 This Application is built for usage with Pythonista on the iPhone.
 You can also use it on your Computer though.
+You can setup a default "home"-network.
+You can also add other networks and safe them in your csv file.

 1. Install Pythonista on your iPhone
 2. Add the QR.py file to Pythonista
 3. Create a networkdata.csv in Pythonista